jackson951/React-Developer-Utils/docs/interview-questions.md

 3. **Not knowing when to use useMemo/useCallback**
    - Don't over-optimize
-   - Use when there are actual performance issues
+   - Use when there are actual, measured performance issues

 4. **Poor component structure**
    - Follow single responsibility principle